-- Online pre-lab quizzes must be completed before lab begins. - In-lab assignments are due by 9:30 am AST of the day after your lab session. - Although data is collected together, and group in-lab assignments will be collaborations of your pod, all written work on your epistasis report, drafts and final scientific paper is individual. - Drafts of your scientific paper sections are due at the start of the lab session when they will be peer-reviewed.
-You will then have a week to make edits based on the suggestions of your peers and submit for TA feedback to the assignment dropbox at the beginning of the next in-person lab session (check the lab schedule for due dates). - Drafts and your final version of your miRNA paper will be screened by Urkund for plagiarism. - Late lab assignments will receive a 5% deduction for each day late, to a maximum of 5 days late. - Unfortunately we can't allow you to switch labs because of space limitations.
-If you are scik and need to attend a different lab please contact Debra.
+- Online pre-lab quizzes must be completed up to 5 minutes before lab begins. - In-lab assignments are due by noon or 12PM AST of the day after your lab session. - Although data is collected together, and group in-lab assignments will be collaborations of your pod, all written work on your epistasis report, drafts and final scientific paper is individual. - Drafts of your scientific paper sections are due at the start of the lab session when they will be peer-reviewed by your pod mates.
+You will then have a week to make edits based on the suggestions of your peers and submit for TA feedback to the assignment dropbox before your next wet lab (check the lab schedule for due dates). - Drafts and the final version of your miRNA paper will be screened by Urkund for plagiarism. - Late lab assignments will receive a 5% deduction for each day late, to a maximum of 5 days late. - Unfortunately we can't allow you to switch labs because of space limitations.
+If you are sick and need to attend a different lab please contact Debra.